-Title: Remediation Guideline Responsibility of: Quality Assurance Council Dates of Revision: Dates of Review: Fall 2019, Fall 2021, Fall 2023 Next Date to be Reviewed: Fall 2025
+Title: Remediation Guideline

+Dates of Revision:

+Dates of Review: Fall 2019, Fall 2021, Fall 2023

 A student identified by a nursing faculty member as requiring additional assistance to maximize success in the Nursing Program will be issued a "Remediation Plan".
 Faculty may identify deficiencies/problems in student learning performance in the classroom, laboratory, or clinical settings.